Talcum Powder and Ovarian Cancer Lawsuit

 October 2018: Defense Verdict

 A Middlesex County, New Jersey jury handed down a unanimous verdict for the defense after concluding that plaintiff Rosalind Henry’s mesothelioma was not caused by inhaling asbestos through fibers allegedly within the J&J Baby Powder she used.
-Rosalind claimed to have been exposed to asbestos for decades—starting when she was an infant—and that J&J withheld knowledge of asbestos within its cosmetic baby powder products.
+Rosalind claimed to have been exposed to asbestos for decades—starting when she was an infant—and that J&J withheld knowledge of asbestos within its cosmetic talc-based powder products.

 December 2018: $1.5 Million Settlement